 Tax savings.
-When used for qualified medical expenses, HSAs offer a triple tax savings-contributions, any investment earnings, and distributions are federal tax free.
+HSAs offer a triple tax savings-contributions, any investment earnings, and distributions are federal tax free.

 Growth potential.
-You have the opportunity to earn a high yield on your core position, giving you more money toward your prescriptions and medical expenses.
-You can also invest your contributions in a variety of investment options-including stocks, bonds, and mutual funds-for potential growth of your account over time.
+You can invest your HSA money in a variety of investment options-including stocks, bonds, and mutual funds-for potential growth over time.
+Even the money you keep in cash has the opportunity to earn interest.
+Any potential growth is tax-free.2

 Flexibility.
-Any unused balance in your account will automatically carry over from year to year so you can begin to build your savings for future qualified medical expenses.
+Your HSA money never expires.
+Any unused balance in your account will automatically carry over from year to year.
+That means whatever you don't use this year you can continue to save for future qualified medical expenses, including in retirement.